emma-33/holbertonschool-shell/init_files_variables_and_expansions/README.md

 Script 6 :creates a new local variable
 Script 7 :creates a new global variable
 Script 8 :prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
+Script 9 :prints the result of POWER divided by DIVIDE, followed by a new line